crazybob1215/PackageMate/README.md

 ![animated demo of the client application](img/demo.gif)
 <p align="center"><em>PackageMate: Self-hosted package tracking!</em></p>

+**Note:** This is a fork of jat255's PackageMate with the primary difference being that it uses json files to store package info rather than a database.

-This is a simple app using MongoDB, Express.js, React, and Node to allow a user to create _package_ records and fetch their status from the carriers' APIs (or scraping, sometimes).
+This is a simple app using Json, Express.js, React, and Node to allow a user to create _package_ records and fetch their status from the carriers' APIs (or scraping, sometimes).

-**Note:** This app was made as a full-stack app learning experience, so it certainly has some roughness around the edges, and I'm not responsible if it causes your packages to burst into flames...
+**Note:** This app was made as a full-stack app learning experience, so it certainly has some roughness around the edges, and I'm not responsible if it causes your packages to burst into flames... (additional note from crazybob1215: I'm adding additional jank to this by just changing the info storage methodology, so keep in mind that there are two layers of jank-ness going on)

 It requires access to the carriers' API tools, which differs a bit for each carrier.
 The following links have more information on how to create accounts and get credentials.